• Home

 Speech Therapy

-Speech Therapy:-
+Speech Therapy:

-Speech and language therapy (SLT) addresses communication, swallowing and cognitive issues, improving speech clarity and social interaction.
+Speech and language therapy (SLT) addresses communication, swallowing, and cognitive issues, improving speech clarity and social interaction.

 Other Options and Supportive Care

-Other options and supportive care:-
+Other options and supportive care:

-Virtual reality, hydrotherapy and music therapy boost engagement, coordination, and mood.
+Virtual reality, hydrotherapy, and music therapy boost engagement, coordination, and mood.

 Cognitive rehabilitation targets memory and problem-solving.

-Psychological counseling manages depression and anxiety; community programs ensure long term maintenance.
+Psychological counseling manages depression and anxiety; community programs ensure long-term maintenance.

 Difference Between Heart Attack and Stroke

-Difference between Heart attack and Stroke:-
+Difference between Heart Attack and Stroke:

-Heart attacks and Strokes are both emergencies caused by vascular blockages or ruptures but affect different organs; heart attacks damage heart muscles while strokes damage brain tissue.
+Heart attacks and strokes are both emergencies caused by vascular blockages or ruptures but affect different organs; heart attacks damage heart muscles, while strokes damage brain tissue.

 Leave a comment